apache/mynewt-site/README.md

 ### Build

 1. Merge pull requests to `develop` on github.
-1. While in `develop`, do 'git pull --rebase origin develop` to pull the latest merged changes.
+1. While in `develop`, do `git pull --rebase origin develop` to pull the latest merged changes.
 1. Switch to the master branch.
     * `git checkout master`
 1. Create a new _stanza_ in `mkdocs.yml` to reflect the new version.